Melka1/upwork-school-attendance/README.md

-# 🏫 Upwork School Attendance System
+# 🏫 School Attendance System

 A full-stack web application that enables teachers to manage classes, track student attendance, and view attendance reports.
 Built with **Next.js 15 App Router**, **Prisma**, **PostgreSQL**, and **TailwindCSS**, and powered by **Firebase** for authentication.